2011 PBA Governors' Cup finals: Game 7

 Petron had a 27–13 lead at the first period, with Dennis Miranda scoring the game's first seven points, followed by the rest of Petron's starting lineup to score all 28 first quarter points.
 In the second quarter, Ranidel de Ocampo and Maurice Baker scored nine and eight points respectively, to help cut the deficit to six at halftime.
 Baker scored on four free-throws: the first two after Jojo Duncil was called for flagrant foul, and another two from Sunday Salvacion's hard foul on the next play; the Texters had a chance to cut the lead even further but Santos denied de Ocampo's dunk at the buzzer.
 Talk 'N Text would not get close the rest of the way: the game was virtually won by Petron when Santos dunked in the final minute to post an eight-point lead, denying Talk 'N Text of a grand slam.
-Santos was named Finals MVP, and Agustin is the second coach to win a championship after being an MVP as a player, after Robert Jaworski.
+Santos was named finals MVP, and Agustin is the second coach to win a championship after being an MVP as a player, after Robert Jaworski.

+A similar feat of this would happen 14 years later when the now San Miguel Beermen defeated the now TNT Tropang 5G in the 2025 Philippine Cup Finals, thus denying TNT a Grand Slam again.